OctopusDeploy/blog/blog/2020-04/using-runbooks-at-octopus/index.md

   - Runbooks
 ---

-We recently released Operations Runbooks for all those maintenance and emergency tasks that don't fit into a deployment.
-In this post, we look at how we use Operations Runbooks to minimize downtime on Octopus.com and ensure anybody on the Octopus team (no matter their role at the company) can to respond to an unexpected outage and get the website back up and running.
+We recently shipped Operations Runbooks which help teams automate operations tasks like routine maintenance and emergency tasks.
+In this post, we look at how we use Runbooks to minimize downtime on Octopus.com and ensure anybody on the Octopus team (no matter their role at the company) can to respond to an unexpected outage and get the website back up and running.

 ## Octopus.com

 Our website is mission critical.
-It hosts the downloads our customers need to get started with Octopus Server or to sign up for Octopus Cloud and access their instance of Octopus Cloud, it's the home of our documentation and this blog, and it's how customers upgrade and manage their accounts.
+It allows our our customers to sign into Octopus Cloud, download the latest version of Octopus Server, read our blog, view our documentation, and it's how customers upgrade and manage their accounts.
 Most of the interactions our users have with us, is through the website.

 The website typically gets hundreds of visitors an hour, so if Octopus.com goes down, it makes their life harder: They can't access their Octopus Cloud instance, the downloads they need, the documentation, support or anything else through the website.
 If somebody decides to try Octopus for the first time and they're met with the dreaded 404 page, our credibility is shot and they might never come back.

 ## How Octopus.com works

-DNS for Octopus.com is hosted on Cloudflare.
-There’s a load balancer, which typically sends all traffic to a single Azure app service (website).
-If that web app is unavailable (because there's an outage or during a deployment is underway), Cloudflare fails over to a pool that includes that web app plus two other copies in different Azure regions.
+Octopus.com is powered by an ASP.NET Core web application that is hosted in Microsoft's Azure platform.
+We use Cloudflare to manage it's DNS and we use its load balancer to route traffic to the closest (geo-replicated) Azure app services (websites) available.
+If one region is unavailable (because there's an outage or during a deployment is underway), Cloudflare fails over to a alternate app service in one of the other Azure regions.
 It will redirect traffic to whichever web application is healthy.

-The **B** and **C** web apps are in different Azure regions for availability, but they are further away from the SQL database, which makes them slower.
-This is why we typically only send traffic to the **A** web app.
+The **B** and **C** web apps are in different Azure regions for availability and speed, and we replicate the Azure SQL Server for database reads but database writes are sent to the primary database.

 ![A diagram of the Cloudflare load balancer for Octopus.com](octopus-com.png)

+TODO: Update diagram to use the v2 architecture.

 ## How do we manage an unexpected outage

-The first thing we do is let you know that we're aware of the problem and that we're working on it.
+If we have an unexpected outage, the first thing we do is let you, our customers, know that we're aware of the problem and that we're working on it.

+TODO: Outline the overall process and mention the runbooks we use to help and why they're valuable.

 ### Update status.octopus.com

-We use [statuspage.io](https://www.statuspage.io/) to log incidents, which are then displayed on [status.octopus.com](https://status.octopus.com/) and sent out from our [twitter account](https://twitter.com/OctopusDeploy).
+We use [statuspage.io](https://www.statuspage.io/) to log incidents, which are then displayed on [status.octopus.com](https://status.octopus.com/) and sent out from our [Twitter account](https://twitter.com/OctopusDeploy).

-### Runbook in action
+### Runbook Example - Update IP Address Access Restrictions

 Each Azure website has IP restrictions that only allow traffic from Cloudflare and the Octopus Deploy worker that does the deployment.
 This means we can’t access them directly, but Cloudflare can, which means we can use a runbook in Octopus to update the IP address, switching from the web apps that is currently down, to one that is up.